SteffenLm/SteffenLm/README.md

 ### [carbotracker](https://github.com/bemerkenswert/carbotracker)

-Carbotracker is the evolution of carbotracker-deprecated. it will have the same features but data, authentication and authorization is managed by firebase.
+Carbotracker is the evolution of carbotracker-deprecated.
+It will have the same features, but data, authentication, and authorization will be managed by Firebase.

 ### [carbotracker-deprecated](https://github.com/SteffenLm/carbotracker-deprecated)

-carbotracker-deprecated is a fast and easy to use app for people with diabetes.
+Carbotracker-deprecated is a fast and user-friendly app designed for individuals with diabetes.
-There is no registration needed and data is kept on the device.
+There is no registration required, and all data is stored on the device.
-You can manage your favorite products and calculate the current meal.
+You can easily manage your favorite products and calculate your current meal.

 ### [foodlist](https://github.com/SteffenLm/foodlist)

-foodlist is a full stack application for managing products, recipies and a shopping list.
+Foodlist is a full-stack application for managing products, recipes, and a shopping list.
-It is built with Angular, NestJS, NX, PostgreSQL and TypeORM.
+It is built using Angular, NestJS, NX, PostgreSQL, and TypeORM.

 ### [coronainfo](https://github.com/SteffenLm/CoronaInfo)

-coronainfo is a client application that allows you to view all current Covid data in Germany.
-The data is obtained from the official Robert Koch Institute.
+Coronainfo is a client application that provides up-to-date Covid data for Germany, sourced from the official Robert Koch Institute.
-Interesting districts can be marked as favorites to quickly access current data.
+You can mark interesting districts as favorites for quick access to current data.

 ### [ebs](https://github.com/SteffenLm/ebs)

 One of the responsibilities of the European Banking Authority (EBA) is to ensure the orderly functioning and integrity of financial markets and the stability of the financial system in the EU.
-The EBA releases the results of the stress tests on a yearly base in CSV files.
-Queries between two or multiple years are not possible with this data set.
+The EBA releases annual stress test results in CSV files.
+However, it's important to note that this data set does not support queries between two or multiple years.

-The ebs (european back system) was a student project.
+On the other hand, the 'ebs' (European Back System) was initially a student project.
-It is a python library to import the stress test data of european banks into a harmonized database schema.
+It is a Python library designed to import stress test data from European banks into a harmonized database schema.
-It enables to make complex queries over multiple years.
+This library empowers users to perform complex queries spanning multiple years.

 ### [cego](https://github.com/SteffenLm/Cego)

-Cego is a card game that is widely played in the Black Forest.
+Cego is a popular card game commonly played in the Black Forest.
-The cego count app is a client application build with Angular.
-With cego count the game rounds and points can be recorded.
+The 'Cego Count' app is a client application built with Angular, designed for recording game rounds and points in Cego.

 ### [InstaLearn](https://github.com/SteffenLm/InstaLearn)

-An education platform where multiple schools can manage classes, pupils, learning content and more.
+Our education platform allows multiple schools to efficiently manage classes, students, learning content, and more.
-Main focus on interaction and collaborative data exchange.
+Our main focus is on promoting interaction and facilitating collaborative data exchange.
-Implemented with two friends.
+This project was implemented with the help of two friends.
-It's private, but if you want to take a look, feel free to ask!
+While it's currently private, if you're interested in taking a look, feel free to ask!

 ### [Kanal](https://github.com/SteffenLm/Kanal)

-A client application available as Java and Angular version.
+This client application is available in both Java and Angular versions.
-It is used by my parents to calculate the needed data to build a transition from a channel to a pipe.
+It's primarily used by my parents to calculate the necessary data for transitioning from a channel to a pipe.

 ## Skills